 Where this doesn't work is when the pension fund is quite large and in order to keep it intact the husband would need to give up all or nearly all of the remaining matrimonial assets.

-When this is the case solicitors will suggest the pension plan is divided between the two parties.
+When this is the case solicitors will suggest the pension plan is divided between the two parties, see below.

-An attachment order is a direction from the court which obliges the trustees of a pension scheme to pay benefits directly to an ex-spouse, rather than the member spouse.
+An attachment order is a direction from the court which obliges the trustees of a pension scheme to pay benefits directly to an ex-spouse, rather than the member.

 The order may be made against one or more of the following pension benefits: